7 Steps of Project Discovery Phase You Should Know to Avoid Failure

 4. How Much Does It Cost and How Long Is a Product Discovery Phase?

 Since all projects differ, have unique features, and different requirements, the cost of the Product Discovery Phase may also vary.
-A website Discovery Phase costs between 5% and 10% of the overall product development cost.
+A website Discovery Phase usually costs between 5% and 10% of the overall product development cost.
 It all depends on the project’s complexity and scope of work.

 If you still doubt it is worth your time and money, here are the Project Discovery phase deliverables and their benefits.